Skip to content

 How is Fiery Red Sky Potential calculated?

-Fiery Red Sky Potential is an advanced derived condition calculated from multiple weather parameters including Low Clouds, Mid-Level Clouds, High Clouds, Relative Humidity, Air Pressure.
+Fiery Red Sky Potential is an advanced derived condition calculated from multiple weather parameters including Low Clouds, Mid-Level Clouds, High Clouds, Visibility, Aerosol Optical Depth (550nm).
 PhotoWeather's algorithms analyze these factors to provide a single, easy-to-understand score for this photography opportunity.

 Typical values